abdus/abdus.net/content/posts/typescript-webpack-setup.md

 {
   ...
   "scripts": {
-    "start": "rimraf build && webpack s",
+    "start": "webpack s",
-    "build": "webpack"
+    "build": "rimraf build && webpack"
   }
   ...
 }
 ```

-Note that in `start` script I have added `rimraf`.
+Note that in `build` script I have added `rimraf`.
 This is a package provides
 functionalities of `rm` command.
 You can simply install it using `yarn add --dev rimraf`.
 Purpose of using it, is to remove `build/` directory to get a fresh
 build of the source code everytime we run `webpack`.